 Group therapy helps you put your problems into perspective.
 Listening to others regularly helps you speak openly about your issues and realize that you are not the only person with problems.

-Observing how the other people in the group handle problems and make changes in their lives helps you learn new strategies for your own issues.
-Many groups are formed to address a certain problem such as depression, chronic pain, obesity, or substance abuse.
+Observing how the other people in group therapy handle problems and make changes in their lives helps you learn new strategies for your own issues.
+Many groups are formed to address a certain problem such as depression, chronic pain, or obesity.
 Still, others are focused on improving social skills.

 2. Cognitive-Behavioral Therapy (CBT)

 Basically, CBT is a “talk-therapy” that explores the differences between what you want to do and what you actually do.
-Substance use disorder is an example of that.
-Nobody wants to be an addict.
+Nobody wants to develop a behavior disorder.
 CBT is an effective goal-oriented and short-term treatment that takes a matter-of-fact approach to problem-solving.
-It is used on a variety of issues including drug and alcohol abuse.
+It is used on a variety of issues.

 Cognitive-behavioral therapy highlights the behavior and thought patterns (cognition) the patient has.
-Using this method the patient begins to understand how their negative thoughts and attitudes directly affect their behavior.
+Using this method the patient begins to understand how their negative thoughts and attitudes directly affect their behaviors.

 3. Family Therapy

 Family therapy is psychological counseling that helps family members enhance communication skills and resolve conflicts.
 Relationships are examined as family members try to understand the experiences of all the other members.